Health and Safety Risk Assessment Requirements

 - The Assessment must be revised once a year, or as soon as there are any changes to machinery, materials, processes, activities, or after an incident/accident has occurred.
 This will ensure that the risk assessment is relevant and will determine whether it has the desired effect, or whether changes or improvements need to be made.

 Who must carry out the risk assessment?

 The risk assessment is the duty of the employer as they are legally required to provide a healthy and safe work environment.
-However, this duty can be delegated to a competent person appointed in writing by the employer such as a health and safety manager, officer, or an independent third-party professional.
+However, this duty can be delegated to a fully health and safety trained competent person appointed in writing by the employer such as a health and safety manager, officer, or an independent third-party professional.